curityio/kafka-zero-trust/README.md

 }
 ```

+The Payments API then verifies that the event message matches the access token.\
+This ensures that any tampered or malicious event messages are rejected:

-The transactions ID must match that in the event message.\
+- The `order_transaction_id` must match that in the event payload
-The request_content_hash must match the hash of the event payload.\
+- The `request_content_hash` must match the hash of the event payload
-This ensures that any tampered or malicious event messages are rejected.

 ## Message Replays

 If an event message is replayed, then the transaction will already exist in the Payments API.\
-Therefore it will not be reprocessed, so duplicate transactions are avoided.\
+Therefore it will not be reprocessed, so duplicate transactions can be avoided.\
-If required, the long lived token in the event message allows data to be recreated via event sourcing.
+Meanwhile, long lived access tokens in event messages can be used with data flow patterns such as event sourcing.

 ## Further Information